The Affirmative Asylum Process

 You may not be eligible to apply for asylum if you:

 - Did not follow the one-year filing deadline for Form I-589, Application for Asylum and for Withholding of Removal.
-The one-year deadline is calculated from the date of your last arrival in the U.S. or April 1, 1997, whichever is later;
+The 1-year deadline is calculated from the date of your last arrival in the U.S. or April 1, 1997, whichever is later;

 - Had a previous asylum application denied by an immigration judge or the Board of Immigration Appeals; or

 - Can be removed to a safe third country under a 2-party or multi-party agreement between the United States and other countries.